jameshughes89/cs2XX-ComputerArchitecture/site/topics/transistors-gates/transistors-gates.rst

     :width: 333 px
     :align: center

-    Left --- Commonly used symbol for a resistor in North America.
-Right --- Commonly used symbol for a resistor outside North America.
+    Left --- Typical symbol for a resistor in North America.
+Right --- Typical symbol for a resistor outside North America.

 * One of the commonly seen symbols for transistors are actually only for a specific, but common type of transistor